kjvalencik/extends-promise/README.md

 ### Instance Short-hand Statics

-Each of the following instance methods are also available as static methods which accept a resolved value.
+Each of the following instance methods are also available as static methods which accept a promise or value.

 * `delay(ms, value)`
 * `map(Array, Function)`